fsharp/fslang-design/preview/FS-1003-nameof-operator.md

 ### `nameof` on generic type parameters is not permitted

 In the preview release, the `nameof` construct can't be used with type arguments, `let f<'t> (x : 't) = nameof 't`.
-This is because syntactcially the argument to `nameof` is an expression, and not a type.
+This is because syntactically the argument to `nameof` is an expression, and not a type.

 NOTE: this was by design for the preview, but is being reconsidered, see unresolved issues below.

-### `nameof` of a function using `RequireExplicitTypeArgumentsAttribute` may require explicit type paramaters
+### `nameof` of a function using `RequiresExplicitTypeArguments` may require explicit type parameters

-F# functions labelled with the `RequireExplicitTypeArguments` require the use of a ummy type instantiation:
+F# functions labeled with the `RequiresExplicitTypeArguments` require the use of a dummy type instantiation:

 ```fsharp
 nameof(typeof<_>)